stonecharioteer/blog/resume/resume.rst

 **Sr. Software Engineer - Data Platform** | **Bangalore** | **MAY 2019 - June 2021**

-* [PATENT PENDING] Designed and spearheaded the security portal project, a REST layer that facilitates automation of Qualys security updates for PCI compliance while adhering to company-specific rules regarding service availability, using OSS and internal APIs to minimize maintenance time.
+* Designed and spearheaded the security portal project, a REST layer that facilitates automation of Qualys security updates for PCI compliance while adhering to company-specific rules regarding service availability, using OSS and internal APIs to minimize maintenance time.
 Reduced contractual manpower by 75% and downtime by 70 hours a month for 2400 servers.
-* [PATENT PENDING] Developed a library to create concurrent and self-cleaning containerized sessions that can be used to automate parallel workflows for testing and automation of complex applications: example threat analysis of cross-border transactions using a single VISA card.
+* Developed a library to create concurrent and self-cleaning containerized sessions that can be used to automate parallel workflows for testing and automation of complex applications: example threat analysis of cross-border transactions using a single VISA card.
 * Mentored college graduates to build their first applications, integrating native pipelines, helped them craft detailed documentation and tune the performance of their apps.